Executive Protection in South America

 • When traveling in a group, divide the valuables, cash and credit card amongst yourselves.
 In the unlikely event that you are robbed, give your cash (and preferably only cash) and valuables voluntarily to prevent the situation from escalating.
 Be extra alert in crowded areas such as market places, train stations and parks.

-Countries That Require Bodyguard Services, Secure Transportation or Executive Protection in South America and Central America
+Countries that require bodyguard services, secure transportation or executive protection in South America and Central America

 Based on various sources, the countries to pay extra attention when traveling on your own are (amongst others) Chile, Bolivia, Brazil, Paraguay, Argentina, and El Salvador.
 The traveler’s tips above apply to these countries as well, and to the cities in particular.
 Remember that the advice to take precautions covers many aspects, including serious gang crimes related to drugs.
 However, it is unlikely that this will cross your travel or business goals.
 Be sure to watch out for common theft and petty crimes.